Armstrong, Potter and Randall District Court and County Court Plan

 2. An attorney must have 2 years’ experience in criminal law;

 3. An attorney must have experience as 1st or 2nd chair in at least 2 felony case(s) tried to verdict before a jury.
-The styles and cause numbers of these cases must be listed in the District Courts appointment application form.
+The styles and cause numbers of these cases must be listed in the District Courts appointment application form; or,

 iv.
 Capital Case Qualification Requirements (for Death Penalty cases only):